 It’s Home to North America’s Only Full-Sized Gothic Castle

-There are many well-known castles throughout the United States and the rest of North America.
-For instance, there is Hearst Castle in California and the Belvedere Castle in New York’s Central Park.
+Many well-known castles exist throughout the United States and the rest of North America—for instance, Hearst Castle in California and the Belvedere Castle in New York’s Central Park.
 However, Toronto’s Casa Loma is said to be the only full-sized Gothic castle on the continent.
 That is to say that it replicates the sizes of gothic castles commonly seen in Europe, such as Balmoral and Neuschwanstein.
-Originally a private residence, Casa Loma now serves as a museum and major local attraction.
-Casa Loma is so popular that it has appeared in several movies, including “Harry Potter and the Deathly Hallows” and “Beauty and the Beast”.
+Originally a private residence, Casa Loma is now a museum and a major local attraction.
+Casa Loma is so famous that it has appeared in several movies, including “Harry Potter and the Deathly Hallows” and “Beauty and the Beast.”

 Related: Biltmore Estate Day Trip From Greenville, South Carolina